dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 So a state(n-1) is always uniquely determined by state(n).
 We can't have two distinct parent states of any beginning of a cycle.

-That was a bit convoluted; been a long time since I had to write a proof :)
+That was a bit convoluted; it's been a long time since I had to write a proof :)